 - The installed turbine price was approximately $4 million.

-Jiminy received a renewable energy grant from the Massachusetts Technology Collaborative for $582,000, which was used for all of the design and purchase of the turbine.
+Jiminy received a renewable energy grant from the Massachusetts Technology Collaborative for $582,000, which was used for all of the design and partial purchase of the turbine.
 Jiminy also receives federal tax rebates and Renewable Energy Credits to help afford the project.
-Payback will take approximately 7-8 years.
+The project completed payback on August 1, 2015.

 It takes 1 gallon of diesel fuel to generate 12 kWh and therefore this turbine permanently eliminates the need for 113,022 gallons of diesel fuel generated power.